 - Innocuous substances such as caffeine, nicotine or aspirin.

-In addition, fatigue and stress can make nystagmus worse.
+In addition, fatigue and stress can make nystagmus worse.2

-In the WAT test, the officer will instruct you to stand with your feet in a heel-to-toe position, with your arms at your sides.
+For the WAT, the officer will instruct you to stand with your feet in a heel-to-toe position and with your arms at your sides.
 You will then be asked to take nine heel-to-toe steps, turn in a prescribed manner, and take nine similar steps back, while counting the steps out loud.
 This tests your ability to divide your attention between listening, understanding and carrying out the instructions.

-- You can’t keep your balance while listening to the instructions,
+- You cannot keep your balance while listening to the instructions,

 - You start too soon,